nela-foundations

 This is the description your AI agent reads to decide when to run this skill — the better it matches your request, the more reliably it fires.

 Mathematical foundations for NELA language design.
 Primary theory: Interaction Nets (Lafont 1990) — local graph rewriting, NOT automata theory.
 Supporting theories: Linear Logic (resource semantics), Dependent Type Theory (verification).
 Von Neumann CA is historical background only — do not use it to guide language design decisions.
-Load this skill before designing any NELA language construct, rewrite rule, or type system component.About this skill
+Load this skill before designing any NELA language construct, rewrite rule, or type system component.Key capabilities

 NELA Mathematical Foundations